JacobLezberg/adventure-log/docs/sessions/session-24.md

 ## Round 6
 - [[kleb-fumpton|Kleb]] disperses the pirate witch's afterimages with a couple attacks, which let his warhammer strike true
-- [[rowan-chokrotsk|Rowan]] uses a bench on the [[Oremaster]]'s deck to vault the ball bearing trap he had laid earlier and comes to the aid of a sailor who is locked in combat with a pirate
+- [[rowan-chokrotsk|Rowan]] uses a bench on the [[oremaster|Oremaster]]'s deck to vault the ball bearing trap he had laid earlier and comes to the aid of a sailor who is locked in combat with a pirate
 - Despite the loss of their leader and the decimation of their ranks, the remaining pirates refuse to surrender